 How To Cook Yellow Squash?

 While it’s true that you don’t need to cook yellow squash if you’re planning on eating it raw, prepping this veggie is a good way to increase its flavor and texture.
-Plus, cooking squash first makes it easier for your body to absorb certain nutrients such as beta-carotene and vitamin B6 (6).
+Plus, cooking squash first may make it easier for your body to absorb certain nutrients such as beta-carotene and vitamin B6 (6).

 If you want to steam or boil yellow squash, simply cut the vegetable into discs or slices before dipping them in boiling water.
 This process only takes between 5 to 10 minutes depending on the thickness of your pieces, so be mindful of their consistency as they cook.